 After the war, the building was returned to its owners and the Hydro reopened.
-Many things had been changed by the war and there was little future for such an establishment at this time, so the Craiglockhart Hydropathic went into voluntary liquidation in 1920.
+Many things were changed by the war and there was little future for such an establishment at that time.
+As a result the Craiglockhart Hydropathic went into voluntary liquidation in 1920.

-The most recent chapter in the history of the building and its environs began in 1986 when the College was bought by Napier College of Commerce and Technology, now Edinburgh Napier University.
+The most recent chapter in the history of the building and its environs began in 1986 when the College was bought by Napier Polytechnic, now Edinburgh Napier University.